LiaScript/docs/README.md

 ##### `narrator`

+    --{{0}}--
-Set the narrator-voice of your course-speaker.
+Set the narrator voice for your course speaker.
-The voice is a service of https://responsivevoice.org that is free for non-commercial educational content.
+The voice is provided by[responsivevoice.org](https://responsivevoice.org), which is free for non-commercial educational content, or directly by your browser.
 The list below shows all currently available voices and languages.
+As defined in section [Comments: Text to Speech](#Comments:-Text-to-Speech), this value can be set globally, defaults to English, and can be changed per slide and text-to-speech output as well.

 ```md
 <!--
 narrator: Afrikaans Male
 -->
 ```

 | Female                        | Male                        |
 | ----------------------------- | --------------------------- |